Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Available on Blackboard.

 - Global perspective, Lifelong learning, Scholarship, Communication, Critical thinking,

 View more information about Otago's graduate attributes.

 - Learning Outcomes

-After completing the paper students should:
+After completing the paper students will

 - Understand the principal features of Russian history during this period through an examination of social classes, institutions and ideas